 8. Whales are mammals and need to come to the surface to breathe air.

-See also Facts about everett washington?
+See also Facts about england christmas?

 9. Baby whales are called calves.